josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 It does not assume that all incidents form one campaign.

 It exists so that repeated small events, cross-sector movement, operational-technology targeting, shared dependencies, institutional response patterns, and changes in attribution can be compared without turning uncertainty into certainty.

 ---

 ## 🧮 Confidence Belongs To The Proposition

-A single confidence label is no longer sufficient.
+A single confidence label is not sufficient.

-The timeline should attach confidence to the **specific proposition being made**.
+The timeline attaches confidence to the **specific proposition being made**.

-That means separating, where relevant:

 ### Incident Confidence